Tips to Gain Students’ Attention

 Your Music Class

-Tips to gain students’attention was the topic of my last post but the focus was on activities that you could have your students do to engage them and gain their focus.
+Tips to gain students’ attention was the topic of my last post.
+The focus was activities for your students to engage them and gain their focus.

-The focus of this post is YOU the music teacher – some tips to gain students’ attention, and keep it!
+In this post the focus is YOU the music teacher; what you can do to gain students’ attention, and keep it!

 1. Change the Pace